Woburn Man Seriously Hurt In CT Hit-Run Crash After Stepping Out Of His Car

 In Cromwell, Connecticut, police were called to south I-91 just after 8 p.m. after a "small, white Honda sedan" veered onto the shoulder and crashed into a parked car, Connecticut State Police said.

 The driver, a man from Woburn, Massachusetts, had stepped out of the vehicle when he was hit.
-The other people inside his car were not hurt.
+The other people inside his car — all from Woburn — were not hurt.

 The second vehicle sped away and did not stop to help or contact responders for aid, police said.